howardisaacson/Introduction-to-Astronomy-Research-2018/Week3/NASAExoplanetArchiveTutorial.md

 - Note any interesting features of the plot.

 ## For more practice
-- Download additional data of interest from the Archive, make plots for these online and in Python.
+- Download additional data of interest from the Archive, make scatter plots for these online and in Python.